saeedmhmoud100/Full-ecommerce-react/README.md

 ## 📌Protected Routes System
  ### -- Authentication pages
-    - only the non-logged user can see these pages [login, register, forget password,verify code, reset password ]
+   - only the non-logged user can see these pages [login, register, forget password, verify code, reset password ]
  ### -- User pages
-    - only the loggedin user can see these pages [user profile, user all orders, user all address,[add,update] an address, select payment method ]
+   - only the logged in user can see these pages [user profile, user all orders, user all address, [add, update] an address, select payment method]
  ### -- Admin pages
    - only the admin can see these pages [admin profile, users management, brands management, categories management, subCategories management, coupons management, all orders, orders details, admin all products, [add,update] a product]
  ### -- Available pages
    - anyone can see these pages [Home, all categories, all brands, all products, product details, cart, 404, no interntet page]

 ## 📌Extra Features
  ### -- Auto redirect to shop page when search on product in navbar search and return to the previous page when deleting the search